snowyu/mime-type.js/README.md

 mime.exist('unknown/xxx')     // false
 ```

-### mime.define(type, object, duplicationWay)
+### mime.define(type, object, duplicationWay?)

-define a new mime-type. the duplicationWay is the process way of duplication extensions:
+define a new mime-type. the duplicationWay is optional the process way of duplication extensions:

 * mime.dupDefault: the default process way.
 * mime.dupOverwrite: the news overwrite the olds